Medicare (Australia): Reciprocal agreements

 International visitors from 11 countries have subsidised access to medically necessary treatment under reciprocal agreements.
 Reciprocal Health Care Agreements (RHCA) are in place with the United Kingdom, Sweden, the Netherlands, Belgium, Finland, Norway, Slovenia, Malta, Italy, Republic of Ireland, and New Zealand, which entitles visitors from these countries limited access to public health care in Australia (often only for emergencies and critical care), and entitles eligible Australians to reciprocal rights while in one of these countries.

 Exclusions

 Asylum seekers in Australia who have applied for a protection visa and whose bridging visa had expired have no access to services like Medicare, and no Centrelink payments or other social services, and are not allowed to work.
 It was estimated in July 2022 that there were around 2000 people in this situation.

-Prisoners, including children in juvenile detention, are not eligible for Medicare while imprisoned.
+All prison systems in Australia prevent incarcerated people, including children in juvenile detention, from accessing Medicare while imprisoned.
 Incarcerated patients are instead entitled to health services, which are funded and/or provided by the state or territory corrections or health department.
-The level of care available, however, is far below the level given to people with Medicare, and many health services and medications are inaccessible to incarcerated patients as they are considered too expensive to pay for them without Medicare funding.
+The level of care available, however, is far below the level given to people with Medicare, and many health services are inaccessible to incarcerated patients as they are considered too expensive without Medicare funding.
+Prisons restrict access to Medicare as they believe that by doing so they are complying with the Health Insurance Act 1973, the legislation that governs Medicare billing.
+However, in 2024 it was argued that due to the wording of the legislation and existing precedent from the High Court of Australia, prisoners were legally entitled to Medicare.
+In 2025, legal and health professionals arranged for mental health treatments to be provided to a prisoner via Telehealth, which were then successfully billed to Medicare.
+As of 2026, a Federal Court challenge was being made arguing that Medicare access in prisons is legal.